CSD-FX/Snake_N_Ladder_Java_Script/README.md

 ```

 ## Notes
-- Static hosting is served by Nginx configured in `nginx.conf`.
+- Static hosting is served by Nginx
-- Docker context is controlled by `.dockerignore`.
-- Modify snakes/ladders mapping in `teleports` inside `script.js`.